 Peter Reisner, M.D.

-With a drop off in the level of moisture in the air, as well as humidity, the winter months are prime time for our skin to become drier and lead to further skin issues.
-In order to combat dry skin and save yourself from itchy or painful skin that is prone to infection, here are some preventive self-care tips for you to use:
+With a drop off in the level of moisture in the air, as well as humidity, winter months are prime time for skin to become drier and lead to further skin issues.
+Washing hands and wearing masks are key steps to preventing COVID-19, but they can dry out your skin.

-It's vital to keep your skin healthy and moisturized during the winter months.
+It's vital to keep your skin healthy and moisturized during the winter.
 Make it a part of your daily routine.
-I would recommend using a hypoallergenic lotion as opposed to lotions that are heavy with scents.
-Also, make sure to use a brand that doesn't irritate to your skin.
+Use a hypoallergenic lotion as opposed to lotions that are heavy with scents.
+Also, use a brand that doesn't irritate your skin.

-This may seem like an odd tip, but you still can get a sunburn when outside during the winter months.
-If you're going to be outside for a prolonged period of time, such as snowshoeing, skiing or snowboarding, make sure to lather on the sunscreen before heading outside.
+This may seem like an odd tip, but you still can get a sunburn when outside during the winter.
+If you're going to be outside for a prolonged period, such as snowshoeing, skiing or snowboarding, lather on the sunscreen before heading outside.

-- Use a humidifier.
-During the winter months, run a humidifier in your home.
-Using a humidifier will add moisture into the air that decreases in the cold weather, which will help combat dry skin problems.
+During the winter, run a humidifier in your home.
+Using a humidifier will add moisture to the air that decreases in the cold weather.
+This moisture will help combat dry skin problems.